-Hair styles must be neat, clean and combed at all times.
-Hair must be off the face and forehead.
-Hair length minimum: there must be an appearance of hair on the scalp (shaved heads are not acceptable).
-Hair length maximum is 4.5 inches.
-Hair may not extend below the top of the collar while standing with eyes to the horizontal.
-Hair may not extend below the top of the ear.
-Tails, sculpting and spiking are not permitted.
-Shaving of the scalp anywhere on the head, braiding, dreadlocks, twists or ponytails are not acceptable including corn rows.
-Only the student's natural color of hair is permitted, no dying or bleaching.
+- Hair styles must be of a professional appearance, neat, clean and combed at all times. - Hair must be off the face and above the eyebrow and may not extend below the top of the collar or below the top of the ear. - There must be an appearance of hair on the scalp (shaved heads are not acceptable). - Hair length maximum is 3 inches. - Shaving of the scalp, mohawks, lines or designs anywhere on the head are not acceptable. - Only the student's natural color of hair is permitted, no dying or bleaching.

-If a student does not meet the hair guidelines then a Dress Code Violation will be given and the student will meet the tie day requirements until the problem is remedied within a reasonable amount of time to be determined by the Assistant Principal for Student Services.
+If a student does not meet the hair guidelines, then a Dress Code Violation will be given and the student will meet the tie day requirements until the problem is remedied within a reasonable amount of time to be determined by the Assistant Principal for Student Services.